 Inherited gene changes (mutations) can be passed from parent to child.
-These abnormal genes may cause as many as 10% of pancreatic cancers.
+These gene changes may cause as many as 10% of pancreatic cancers.
 Sometimes these changes result in syndromes that include increased risks of other cancers (or other health problems).
 Examples of genetic syndromes that can cause exocrine pancreatic cancer include:

 - Hereditary breast and ovarian cancer syndrome, caused by mutations in the BRCA1 or BRCA2 genes

-- Familial atypical multiple mole melanoma (FAMMM) syndrome, caused by mutations in the gene p16/CDKN2A
+- Familial atypical multiple mole melanoma (FAMMM) syndrome, caused by mutations in the p16/CDKN2A gene

-- Familial pancreatitis, caused by mutations in the gene PRSS1
+- Familial pancreatitis, usually caused by mutations in the PRSS1 gene

-- Peutz-Jeghers syndrome (PJS), caused by defects in the gene STK11.
+- Peutz-Jeghers syndrome, caused by defects in the STK11 gene.
 This syndrome is also linked with polyps in the digestive tract and several other cancers.

-- Von Hippel-Lindau syndrome, caused by mutations in the gene VHL.
+- Von Hippel-Lindau syndrome, caused by mutations in the VHL gene.
 It can lead to an increased risk of pancreatic cancer and carcinoma of the ampulla of Vater.

 Pancreatic neuroendocrine tumors and cancers can also be caused by genetic syndromes, such as:

-- Neurofibromatosis, type 1, which is caused by mutations in the gene NF1.
+- Neurofibromatosis, type 1, which is caused by mutations in the NF1 gene.
 This syndrome leads to an increased risk of many tumors, including somatostatinomas.

-- Multiple endocrine neoplasia, type I (MEN1), caused by mutations in the gene MEN1.
+- Multiple endocrine neoplasia, type I (MEN1), caused by mutations in the MEN1 gene.
 This syndrome leads to an increased risk of tumors of the parathyroid gland, the pituitary gland, and the islet cells of the pancreas.